C

 The Chinook Salmon is of Least Concern and not considered endangered.

-The Chinook salmon is native to the Northern Pacific region, from California to Alaska in the east and Japan and Russia in the west.
+The Chinook salmon is native to the North Pacific region, from California to Alaska in the east and Japan and Russia in the west.
 This species has also been introduced to New Zealand, the Great Lakes region, and Patagonia in South America.
-They spend a great deal of their time at the bottom of the seafloor, hiding among grass and seaweed.
+They spend a great deal of their time on the seafloor, hiding among grass and seaweed.
 Cool, clean water with plenty of oxygen is usually required for optimal health.

 The biggest problems appear to be climate change, overfishing, the loss of habitat from dam construction and urban development, and polluted water from agriculture and logging.
 These stressed or endangered stocks are subject to intense regulation by the NOAA (National Oceanic and Atmospheric Administration).
 They are also protected by the Endangered Species Act.